Motorway Services Online

 The unused eastbound off-slip was thoroughly refurbished in 2018, for the first time in 43 years.
 A few months later, work started on the M27 smart motorway project, and the brand new road was immediately dug up.
 It now holds gantry posts.
 Most of the barriers and old cones have now been removed so the area is now more accessible than it ever was, even if it's not supposed to be.
 At the same time, the unused eastbound on-slip was turned into an emergency refuge area ("lay-by").

 Later on in that project, Highways England removed the extra-long westbound slip road, changing it to a standard length.
 In a statement, Highways England said that the change was necessary because the exit was "too long", but they did not offer a reason why this was a problem or why changing it would be better.
-The most likely explanation is that Highways England's design process for smart motorways is too simple to accommodate anything even slightly unusual.
+The most likely explanation is that Highways England's design process for smart motorways was too simple to accommodate anything even slightly unusual.

 Inevitably, after work had already started on removing the supporting infrastructure at Meon, the government announced that they needed to find somewhere to park HGVs that were heading for Portsmouth.
 No space was available in South Hampshire.
 Pressure continues to mount amid efforts to develop a Solent Freeport.